mchowdh200/staffr/README.md

 ### Arguments

 - `input_file`: Path to the CSV file containing the data input.
 The file should have no header and contain data in a row.
+`-i`: Set the iteration limit for the Expectation-Maximization (EM) algorithm.
+Default is `10`.
+This is the default criteria of the tool.
 - `-c`: Set the convergence tolerance for the Expectation-Maximization (EM) algorithm.
 Default is `1e-4`.
 - `-p`: Perform p-value calculation.
 - `-n`: Plot the null-model using the non-Hardy-Weinberg model.